lukasoppermann/design-tokens/README.md

 By default the plugin ignores any style that is prefixed with `_` or `.`.
 You can define any additional prefix via this option, e.g `*`.
 This can be helpful when you want to have styles that are shared across files in figma, but that should not be exported to your design tokens.

+**Notes:**
-**Note:** This setting only applies to Figma styles (colors, typography, grids & effects).
+1. This setting only applies to Figma styles (colors, typography, grids & effects).
 It does not apply to custom tokens.
+2. The prefix has to be in the beginning of the token name, e.g. ".My Colors/Internal/Red" will be ignored, while "My Colors/.Internal/Red" will be exported.

 ### Token Prefixes